findyourexit/figgit/README.md

 - **One-Click Export**: Extract all Figma variables with full metadata
 - **Tab-Based Interface**: Organized UI with Export, Preview, and Settings tabs
 - **Direct GitHub Integration**: Commit directly to any branch (creates branch if needed)
+- **Flexible Branch Diffing**: Compare the export against the target branch first, then fall back to a configurable default branch to skip redundant commits
 - **Smart Change Detection**: SHA-256 content hashing prevents redundant commits
 - **Diff Preview**: See token-level changes before committing (added/modified/removed)
 - **JSON Preview**: View and copy any exported JSON document (DTCG or Figma-native) directly in the plugin